polyseam/invisaline/README.md

 > legally distinct from and unrelated to the mouth technology "invisalign"

 > [!WARNING]
-> This extension is in early development and may not work (whatsoever)
+> this extension is in early development and may not work (whatsoever)

 ## Installation